Pantyhose-X/awesome/README.md

 *   [CarperAI/trlx](https://github.com/CarperAI/trlx) - A repo for distributed training of language models with Reinforcement Learning via Human Feedback (RLHF)

 *   [EleutherAI/the-pile](https://github.com/EleutherAI/the-pile) -

+*   [EleutherAI/cookbook](https://github.com/EleutherAI/cookbook) - Deep learning for dummies.
+All the practical details and useful utilities that go into working with real models.

 *   [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of language models.